This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 THE ONGOING VOG IN HILO

 Today our neighbor came over to tell us that one of our banana trees was ready to be harvested.
-It is very cool to have bananas in the backyard.
+It is fun to have bananas in the backyard.
 But the reality of fighting the ants and spiders and climbing up a ladder to cut them down, is another thing all together.

 Harvesting Bananas in Hilo